 Set up a Microsoft 365 developer subscription

-Set up an Office 365 developer subscription to build your solutions independent of your production environment.
-The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-It lasts for 90 days and is free to use for development purposes (coding solutions).
+Set up a Microsoft 365 developer subscription to build your solutions independent of your production environment.
+The subscription is a Microsoft 365 E5 Developer subscription with 25 user licenses.
+It lasts for 90 days and is free to use for development purposes (coding solutions) only.

 To set up a subscription, you must first join the Office 365 Developer Program.
 After joining, you'll see the option to set up a subscription.

 Set up your subscription

-- To get an Office 365 developer subscription, on your profile page, under Need an Office 365 subscription to use for development?, choose Set up subscription.
+To get an Office 365 developer subscription, on your profile page, choose Set up subscription.

 Create and confirm a password.

 Choose Set up.

 If you are asked to prove that you're not a robot, follow the instructions, and then choose Verify.

 After the subscription is created, your subscription name and expiration date appear on your profile page.